 Sponsors: U.S. National Weather Service, International Activities Office and U.S. Agency for International Development Office of U.S. Foreign Disaster Assistance

 Collaborators: University Corporation for Atmospheric Research

-HRC is the lead technical organization supporting the U.S. National Weather Service International Affairs Office with a program for the development and implementation of hydrometeorological hazard impact-based forecast and warning services in the Republic of South Africa, El Salvador, Costa Rica, Guatemala, and Indonesia.
-A project is also being proposed in Sri Lanka.
+HRC is the lead technical organization supporting the U.S. National Weather Service International Affairs Office with a program for the development and implementation of hydrometeorological hazard impact-based forecast and warning services in the Republic of South Africa, El Salvador, Costa Rica, Guatemala, Indonesia and Sri Lanka.
 This program is patterned after similar developments as the Weather Ready Nation program in the U.S., the Impact-based Decision Support Services in Europe and the United Kingdom and World Meteorological Organization Publication No. 1150.